Dineshs91/soft-delete-options-in-django/README.md

 So summarising this approach, everything works well, other than the relations handling.
 This implementation is good enough, if the relation models are not queried directly.
-For example, once we delete the post, the comments related to the post become relevant.
+For example, once we delete the post, the comments related to the post become irrelevant.
 Comments don't mean a thing without its parent `post`.

 The other thing to note here is, if we decide to restore a soft deleted object, we don't have to worry about its